fahim000l/fahim000l/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fahim000l&label=Profile%20views&color=0e75b6&style=flat" alt="fahim000l" /> </p>

-- 🔭 I’m currently working on MERN Stack Developer
+- 🔭 I’m currently working on MERN Stack projects
 - 🌱 I’m currently learning data science using machine learning and neural network
-- 🤔 I’m looking for help with I am looking forward to be hired and currently eager to join as intern
+- 🤔 I am looking forward to be hired and currently eager to join as intern
 - 💬 Ask me about anything.
 I might not know the answer.
 But I know how to and where to find it.
 I will find the answer.
-- 📫 How to reach me: You can reach me through email: (mdfahimfaisal000@gmail.com)
+- 📫 You can reach me through email: (mdfahimfaisal000@gmail.com)

 <h3 align="left">Connect with me:</h3>
 <p align="left">